pcarion/cleric/README.md

 - [ ] Add a button to open the Claude Desktop configuration file in the user's default text editor.
 - [ ] Add a button to open the Cleric configuration file in the user's default text editor.
-- [ ] Add a button to check if there is a new version of Cleric available

 # Development